Slamsneider/SimpleHtmlChatAgents/README.md

 - `length`: BAD - The response reached the max_tokens limit. (use "continue" as next prompt to continue the response)
 - `stop`: GOOD - The response contained the stop sequence.

-## Code Structure

-- `index.html`: This is the main HTML file for the application.
-- `apikey.js`: This file contains the API key for OpenAI's API.
-- `agents.js`: This file contains the definitions for the different agents.
-- `functions.js`: This file contains the main functionality of the application, including sending messages and handling responses.
-- `styles.css`: This file contains the CSS styles for the application.

 ## Important Note